clydebarrow/esphome-docs-hugo/content/components/display/addressable_light.md

 The `addressable_light` display platform allows to display text and graphics on an addressable light that has been arranged in a display matrix.

-The display requires that an :apiclass:`AddressableLight <light::AddressableLight>` component, such as
+The display requires that an {{< apiclass "AddressableLight" "light::AddressableLight" >}} component, such as
 {{< docref "/components/light/neopixelbus" >}} or {{< docref "/components/light/fastled" >}}, be defined.

 {{< img src="addressable_light.jpg" alt="Image" caption="WS2812B Addressable Light Display" width="75.0%" class="center" >}}